How does this medication work? What will it do for me?

 How should I use this medication?

-The recommended dose of this medication is 1 tablet taken by mouth, once daily.
+The recommended dose of this medication for adults and children aged 12 years and older who weigh 30 kg or more is 1 tablet taken by mouth, once daily.
 It is generally taken for 12 weeks.

 Sofosbuvir - velpatasvir can be taken with food or on an empty stomach.